Ἀαρών Φριδ – Τὸν ὦνον πᾰ́ντων καί τὴν ἀξῐ́ᾱν οὐδένων

 Latin“Lūx prī̆ncipis tenebrārum”

-Translation“The Light of the Prince of Darkness”
+English“The Light of the Prince of Darkness”

-Dedicated, of course, to Ozzy Osbourne (1948-2025).
 Loosely inspired by Black Sabbath’s War Pigs (composed by Geezer Butler, Tony Iommi, Osbourne, and Bill Ward) and T-Pain’s live cover thereof (performed by T-Pain, Curt Chambers, Rodney Jones Jr., Clemons Poindexter, & Joe Flip Wilson).

 I need to stress that I’m not being facetious here: no less a source than Osbourne himself declared T-Pain’s version “the greatest War Pigs cover ever”.
 (Butler likewise called it “excellent”.)
 T-Pain’s vocals are absolutely killer, and he and his band clearly get not just Black Sabbath but hard rock and heavy metal as a whole on a fundamental level, throwing in a guitar lick from Jeff Beck’s Beck’s Bolero here, a vocal tic from Disturbed’s Down with the Sickness there.
 I don’t think I’ve ever heard anyone do a better job covering Geezer Butler and Bill Ward than Jones and Poindexter do on the live recording, and Chambers demonstrates combined degrees of technicality, showmanship, and emotional intensity I’d only previously seen from Jimi Hendrix and Prince, and had grown afraid no electric guitarist would ever show again.⁽⁵⁾